gebauerm/librechat_test/README.md

 In this example we will connect an archivX MCP Server to LibreChat.
 Wit this MCP Server we will be able to download and search papers on ArchivX.
 We will use [Smithery](https://smithery.ai/) to find a suiting mcp server.
+When going to smithery, connect it to your github account.
+Please read carefully which data is shared with smithery.

 [Smithery](https://smithery.ai/) provides a lot of MCP Servers that can be started, right with LibreChat.
 We will use [Academa](https://smithery.ai/server/@IlyaGusev/academia_mcp) from smithery.
 Smithery offers direct integration with LibreChat.